filecoin-project/lotus/README.md

 If you have run lotus before and want to remove all previous data: `rm -rf ~/.lotus ~/.lotusstorage`

-[You can copy `lotus` and `lotus-storage-miner` to your `$GOPATH/bin` or `$PATH`, or reference all lotus commands below from your local build directory with `./lotus`]

 The following sections describe how to use the lotus CLI.
-All these commands should be run from within the directory containing lotus source files.
+All these commands should be run from within the `lotus/` directory.
 Alternately you can run lotus nodes and miners using the [Pond GUI](#pond).

 ### Genesis & Bootstrap